PayNearMe Review

 No. PayNearMe is United States only.
 No European license, no UKGC, no MGA, no LATAM acquiring, no APAC routing.
 USD only.
 If you operate in multiple regions, PayNearMe handles your US business and you need a separate provider for everything else.
 Nuvei, Worldpay or Paysafe cover the same US iGaming use cases with multi-region capability if international coverage matters more than the US cash retail network.

-Depends on which tier.
-Hosted Consumer Portal goes live in days — operators just link out to a PayNearMe-hosted cashier page, zero PCI scope.
-Embedded Client (iframe drop-in) takes 1-2 weeks of engineering.
+It depends on which tier.
+The Hosted Consumer Portal goes live in days, since operators just link out to a PayNearMe-hosted cashier page with zero PCI scope.
+The Embedded Client (iframe drop-in) takes 1-2 weeks of engineering.
 Full API Integration with custom UX runs 2-3 weeks for a standard build.
 Onboarding (KYB, compliance review, sandbox provisioning) adds another 2-4 weeks on top.
 Regulated gaming clients face additional state-level compliance checks.
 Faster than Nuvei's 2-4 week full integration timeline if you go hosted, comparable if you go full API.

 Nuvei is global, PayNearMe is US-only.
-Nuvei has 720+ methods across 50+ acquiring markets with AI routing; PayNearMe has 9 methods plus a 31,000-location US cash retail network.
+Nuvei has 720+ methods across 50+ acquiring markets with AI routing; PayNearMe has 9 methods plus a 62,000-location US cash retail network.
 Both hold US state gambling licenses.
-Both serve major US operators (DraftKings/FanDuel/BetMGM on Nuvei; BetMGM/FanDuel/Caesars on PayNearMe — operators commonly use both in parallel).
+Both serve major US operators (DraftKings/FanDuel/BetMGM on Nuvei; BetMGM/FanDuel/DraftKings/Caesars on PayNearMe, since operators commonly use both in parallel).
 Nuvei runs T+2 to T+7 enterprise settlement; PayNearMe runs T+1 to T+3 with push-to-debit player payouts in minutes.
 Choose Nuvei for international scale, PayNearMe for US gaming depth and cash.

 No. There is no native iOS SDK and no native Android SDK.
 PayNearMe ships a Web/JS library, REST API and HTML-based embedded form.
 Mobile teams integrate via WebView wrapper or direct REST calls.
-Sample code on GitHub covers Ruby and Java only.
-For native-mobile-first products, Nuvei (iOS, Android, React Native SDKs), Solidgate or Adyen offer better mobile development kits.
+Sample code on GitHub covers Ruby, Java, PHP and C#.
+For native-mobile-first products, Nuvei (iOS, Android, React Native SDKs) or Adyen offer better mobile development kits.

-Private company, founded 2009 by Danny Shader (still CEO).
-Total funding approximately $278M across seven rounds.
-Most recent round: $50M Series E in September 2025 led by AVP (Atlantic Vantage Point).
-Previous round: $45M Series D in June 2023 led by QIC.
+A private company, founded 2009 by Danny Shader (still CEO).
+Total funding is approximately $278M per PitchBook (equity plus debt rounds).
+The most recent round was a $50M Series E in September 2025 led by AVP (Atlantic Vantage Point), which also marked the rebrand of the underlying platform to PayXM.
+The previous round was a $45M Series D in June 2023 led by QIC, which brought total equity to ~$118M at the time.
 Earlier backers include Khosla Ventures, August Capital, True Ventures, Maveron, Costanoa Ventures and DNS Capital.
 No public valuation disclosed.
 Headquartered in Santa Clara, California with roughly 280 employees.
+2025 revenue exceeded $200M on $50B+ annual processing volume.

 Our Verdict: Should You Use PayNearMe?